brenshanny/gpushy/README.md

-Python module designed to add section notes to a google spreadsheet
+Python module designed to add TEMCAGT section notes to a google spreadsheet

 Requires: